-Volunteering with PAWS is not only fulfilling, also each and every volunteer position helps us save the orphaned cats and dogs of Coronado.
+Volunteering with PAWS is personally fulfilling and helps us save the orphaned cats and dogs of Coronado.

-Here are the current volunteer opportunities available with PAWS of Coronado:
+Listed below are the current volunteer opportunities available with PAWS of Coronado.

-If you have any interest in helping PAWS with any of these tasks, please complete the form at the bottom of this page and someone will be in touch with you.
+If you have any interest in helping PAWS with any of these tasks, please complete and submit the form at the bottom of this page and someone will be in touch with you.

 PLEASE NOTE: You must be 18 years or older to work directly with the cats and dogs at the Coronado Animal Care Facility as per the guidelines of the Coronado Police Department.